The purpose of this remote antenna switch was to be able to select between four different antenna combinations.

 In order to further improve performance on 160m, the 50 ohm coax is coiled with about 20 turns on a 4” former at the point it connects to the 450 ohm balanced feeder.
 This operates as a loading coil when the feeder is strapped by the switching unit for 160m and as a 1:1 balun (only effective on the higher frequency HF bands) when the antenna is used as a doublet.

-An additional ferrite cored 1:1 balun in the switching unit provides better feeder isolation on the LF bands.
+An additional ferrite cored 1:1 balun in the switching unit provides improved feeder isolation on the LF bands.

-Control is achieved by feeding either 0volts, a positive voltage, a negative voltage or AC down a control cable from the shack to the remote switching box located at the antenna base.
+Control is achieved by feeding either zero volts, a positive voltage, a negative voltage or AC down a control cable from the shack to the remote switching box located at the antenna base.

 The remote switching circuit is housed in a waterproof box, with a removable lid.
 This is secured on a wooden fence at about 1.5m above ground.
 Connecting cables are attached to connectors on the bottom edge of the box, and are waterproofed with self-amalgamating tape.